-Patz Fowle's first big exhibition was in the "International Exposition of Emerging Visual Artists" in New York City.
-She began her formal training with Master Potter, Yosuke Haruta and has studied briefly at: Parsons School of Design/Adelphi University, Kansas City Art Institute, Pacific Northwest College of Art, and Savannah College of Art and Design.
-Fowle is a Mentor for the Teacher Institute in Contemporary Art at the School of the Art Institute of Chicago and Art Instructor for SCAD Educator Forum summer programs at Savannah College of Art & Design in Savannah, Ga.
+Patz Fowle began exhibiting her works at the "International Exposition of Emerging Visual Artists" in New York City.
+Her formal training was with Master Potter, Yosuke Haruta and has studied briefly at: Parsons School of Design/Adelphi University, Kansas City Art Institute, Pacific Northwest College of Art, Savannah College of Art and Design in Savannah, Ga. and has studied abroad at the Savannah College of Design in Lacoste, France.
+Fowle has served as a Mentor for the Teacher Institute in Contemporary Art at the School of the Art Institute of Chicago and Art Instructor for SCAD Educator Forum summer programs at Savannah College of Art & Design in Savannah, Ga.

 Like art and life...this website is a work in progress.
 To be continued...

 Fowle's Art Studio